Welcome to See Cedar Key

-Spend a little time in Cedar Key and you’ll discover that the town has a very rich history.
+Spend a little time in here and you’ll discover that the town has a very rich history.
 It is home to two historical museums, the Cedar Key Museum State Park and the Cedar Key Historical Society Museum.
 There is also a fair amount of information on the internet about Cedar Key.
 Click [here] for information from Wikipedia.

 The city has a total area of 2.1 square miles, of which 0.97 square miles is land and 1.2 square miles, or 54.28%, is water.
 That translates into a total acreage of about 1344 acres, for both land and water.
 By comparison, the Walt Disney World Complex is roughly 25,000 acres, almost 20 times the size of Cedar Key!
-While our family really enjoys Walt Disney World, I suppose you could say that Cedar Key is the antithesis of WDW…

 I hope you enjoy your visit to SeeCedarKey.com.

 Below are a few of the comments I have received…

 Just wanted to let you know that I spent time on your website yesterday and just loved your shots.
 It was especially wonderful knowing where so many had been taken.
 Thanks for sharing the site with me, I great enjoyed it.

 We were looking for information and photographs of Cedar Key.
 What amazing colors on your photos.
 Fabulous!
 Thanks for sharing.